Medical Doctor Resume Example

 You want to focus on the number of hours, patient caseload, and specialties.
 Detailing these specifics-like “completed 1,200+ hours in internal medicine”-shows your real-world experience.

-Highlight any leadership roles or teaching moments during rotations.
+Highlight any leadership roles or teaching moments during rotations, and consider referencing relevant cover letter examples for inspiration.
 For example, acting as team lead or mentoring new interns stands out as proof of your initiative.

 Research and publications show commitment to evidence-based medicine.
 I list peer-reviewed articles, case reports, or poster presentations, including journal names and dates.
 This adds credibility to my resume.